dejourford/pokedexClone/readme.md

 2-3-23--initial commit
     20:43--finished styling all components of app. starting on modals for each button.
     23:34--finished styling the modals and implementing open/close functionality.
+2-4-23--finished the add pokemon part of the pokedex
+    21:54--grid layout finished and overflow problem fixed